Nigel Farage

-Nigel Paul Farage (/ˈfærɑːʒ/ FARR-ahzh; born 3 April 1964) is a British politician who has been Member of Parliament (MP) for Clacton and Leader of Reform UK (Note: Known as the Brexit Party from 23 November 2018 to 4 January 2021.) since 2024, having previously been its leader from 2019 to 2021.
-He was the leader of the UK Independence Party (UKIP) from 2006 to 2009 and 2010 to 2016.
-Farage served as a Member of the European Parliament (MEP) for South East England from 1999 until the UK's withdrawal from the European Union (EU) in 2020.
+Nigel Paul Farage (Note: /ˈfærɑːʒ/ FARR-ahzh.
+However, he pronounced it /ˈfærɪdʒ/ FARR-ij in his youth.) (born 3 April 1964) is a British politician who has been the Leader of Reform UK and a Member of Parliament for Clacton since 2024.
+(Note: Farage previously served as the leader of Reform UK from 2019 to 2021, which was known as the Brexit Party from 2018 to 2021.)
+He had previously served as the leader of the UK Independence Party (UKIP) from 2006 to 2009 and from 2010 to 2016, and as a member of the European Parliament (MEP) for South East England from 1999 until the United Kingdom's withdrawal from the European Union (EU) in 2020.

-A prominent Eurosceptic since the early 1990s, Farage was first elected to the European Parliament (EP) in 1999.
-In 2004 he became the president of Europe of Freedom and Direct Democracy.
+Farage was a member of the Conservative Party for 14 years, from 1978 to 1992.
+He has been a prominent Eurosceptic since the early 1990s and was first elected to the European Parliament in 1999.
+In 2004, he became the president of Europe of Freedom and Direct Democracy.
 Farage was elected UKIP's leader in 2006 and led the party at the 2009 European Parliament election, when it won the second-most votes in the UK.
-He stood unsuccessfully in Buckingham at the 2010 general election before he returned as UKIP's leader that same year.
-At the 2014 European Parliament election UKIP won the most seats in the UK, pressuring David Cameron to call the 2016 EU membership referendum.
+He stood unsuccessfully in Buckingham at the 2010 general election before returning as UKIP's leader later that year.
+At the 2014 European Parliament election, UKIP won the most seats in the UK, pressuring David Cameron to call the 2016 EU membership referendum.
 At the 2015 general election Farage was an unsuccessful candidate in South Thanet.

 After the referendum, Farage resigned as UKIP's leader.
-In 2018 he co-founded the Brexit Party (renamed Reform UK in 2021), which drew support from those frustrated by the delayed implementation of Brexit by Theresa May's government, and won the most votes at the 2019 European Parliament election, becoming the largest single party in the parliament; May announced her resignation days later, and was succeeded by Boris Johnson, whose government delivered Brexit in 2020; Farage has criticised the delivery of Brexit on several occasions.
+In 2018, he co-founded the Brexit Party (renamed Reform UK in 2021), which drew support from those frustrated by the delayed implementation of Brexit by the Conservative government, and won the most votes at the 2019 European Parliament election, becoming the largest single party in the parliament.
 At the 2024 general election Farage again became Reform UK's leader, and won in Clacton.
-Since then, he has maintained a high media profile as Reform UK’s support has risen, with the party leading UK-wide voting-intention in polls throughout 2025.
+In July 2026, whilst under investigation by the Parliamentary Commissioner for Standards over undeclared gifts including one of £5 million, Farage announced his resignation as MP for Clacton, triggering a by-election which he won, reclaiming the seat with 63.3% of the vote.